woguan/Legend-Wings/README.md

 - Current version: <b>Alpha v3.5.2</b>.
 - <b>*Best experience with iPhone 7 Plus. </b>

-#### Important Message:
-Hello everyone, <br>
-As you can see from the Todo List, I am working on the new regular monster sprites.
+> Important Message: Hello everyone, As you can see from the Todo List, I am working on the new regular monster sprites.
 This will take more than a day of work... it is just tons of image.
 Therefore, 07/09/2017 is not likely to have an update.
 Also, I am trying to create a blog where I can post the TODO list and updates.
 It is very normal to take 1-3 days when adding new enemies since I want to make sure its size fits for all supported devices.

 ## TODO list:
    - [✔️] Add Basic Magnetic Field on Characters - 07/08/2017